Mario-SO/portfolio-blog/content/Day03.md

 ---

-This one might seem obvious, and it is, but the idea of this repo doesn't seem to be to give you the key to the audit kingdom, but to give you a list of things to look for on every project, because they are things that might be overlooked and are actually quite common.
+This one might seem obvious, and it is, but the idea of this repo doesn't seem to be to give you the key to the audit kingdom, but to give you a list of things to look for on every project, because they are things that might be **overlooked** and are actually quite **common**.

 # Off-by-one errors

 ---
 Off-by-one errors are very common (not only in smart contracts), so it always makes sense to think about the boundaries.
-Is <= correct in this context or should < be used?
-Should a variable be set to the length of a list or the length - 1?
-Should an iteration start at 1 or 0?
+Is `<=` correct in this context or should `<` be used?
+Should a variable be set to the length of a list or the `length - 1`?
+Should an iteration start at `1` or `0`?

 ---